Complementary Composite Minimization, Small Gradients in General Norms, and Applications: Applications

 \subsection{$\ell_p$ Regression}

-Standard $\ell_p$-regression problems have as their goal finding a vector $\vx^*$ that minimizes $\|\mA \vx - \vb\|_p,$ where $p \geq 1.$ When $p =1$ or $p = \infty,$ this problem can be solved using linear programming.
-More generally, when $p \notin \{1, \infty\},$ the problem is nonlinear, and multiple approaches have been developed for solving it, including, e.g., a homotopy-based solver~\citep{bubeck2018homotopy}, solvers based on iterative refinement~\citep{adil2019iterative,Adil:2020}, and solvers based on the classical method of iteratively reweighted least squares \citep{Ene:2019,Adil:2019}.
+Standard $\ell_p$-regression problems have as their goal finding a vector $\vx^{\star}$ that minimizes $\|\mA \vx - \vb\|_p,$ where $p \geq 1.$ When $p =1$ or $p = \infty,$ this problem can be solved using linear programming.
+More generally, when $p \notin \{1, \infty\},$ the problem is nonlinear, and multiple approaches have been developed for solving it, including, e.g., a homotopy-based solver~\cite{bubeck2018homotopy}, solvers based on iterative refinement~\cite{adil2019iterative,Adil:2020}, and solvers based on the classical method of iteratively reweighted least squares \cite{Ene:2019,Adil:2019}.
 Such solvers typically rely on fast linear system solves and attain logarithmic dependence on the inverse accuracy $1/\epsilon,$ at the cost of iteration count scaling polynomially with one of the dimensions of $\mA$ (typically the lower dimension, which is equal to the number of rows $m$), each iteration requiring a constant number of linear system solves.

-Here, we consider algorithmic setups in which the iteration count is dimension-independent and no linear system solves are required, but the dependence on $1/\epsilon$ is polynomial.
-First, for standard $\ell_p$-regression problems, we can use use a non-composite variant of the algorithm (with $\psi(\cdot) = 0$), while relying on the fact that the function $\frac{1}{q}\|\cdot\|_p^q$ with $q = \min\{2, p\}$ is $(1, p)$-weakly smooth for $p \in (1, 2)$ and $(p-1, 2)$-weakly smooth for $p \geq 2.$ Using this fact, it follows that the function
+Here, we consider algorithmic setups in which the iteration count is dimen\-sion-independent and no linear system solves are required, but the dependence on $1/\epsilon$ is polynomial.
+First, for standard $\ell_p$-regression problems, we can use a non-composite variant of the algorithm (with $\psi(\cdot) = 0$), while relying on the fact that the function $\frac{1}{q}\|\cdot\|_p^q$ with $q = \min\{2, p\}$ is $(1, p)$-weakly smooth for $p \in (1, 2)$ and $(p-1, 2)$-weakly smooth for $p \geq 2.$ Using this fact, it follows that the function

-is $(L_p, q)$-weakly smooth w.r.t.~$\|\cdot\|_p$, with $L_p = \max\{p-1, 1\} \|\mA\|_{p\to p_{\ast}}^{q-1}.$ On the other hand, function $\phi(\vx) = \frac{1}{\bar{q}\min\{p-1, 1\}}\|\vx - \vx_0\|_p^{\bar{q}}$, where $\bar{q} = \max\{2, p\}$ is $(1, \bar{q})$-uniformly convex w.r.t.~$\|\cdot\|_p.$ Thus, applying Theorem~\ref{thm:comp-opt-gap-conv}, we find that we can construct a point $\vy_k \in \rr^d$ such that $f_p(\vy_k) - f_p(\vx^*),$ where $\vx^* \in \argmin_{\vx \in \rr^d}f_p(\vx),$ with at most
+is $(L_p, q)$-weakly smooth w.r.t.~$\|\cdot\|_p$, with $L_p = \max\{p-1, 1\} \|\mA\|_{p\to p_{\ast}}^{q-1}.$ On the other hand, function $\phi(\vx) = \frac{1}{\bar{q}\min\{p-1, 1\}}\|\vx - \vx_0\|_p^{\bar{q}}$, where $\bar{q} = \max\{2, p\}$ is $(1, \bar{q})$-uniformly convex w.r.t.~$\|\cdot\|_p.$ Thus, applying Theorem~\ref{thm:comp-opt-gap-conv}, we find that we can construct a point $\vy_k \in \rr^d$ such that $f_p(\vy_k) - f_p(\vx^{\star}) \leq \epsilon,$ where $\vx^{\star} \in \argmin_{\vx \in \rr^d}f_p(\vx),$ with at most

 iterations of Generalized AGD+.
-The same result can be obtained by applying the iteration complexity-optimal algorithms for smooth minimization over $\ell_p$-spaces~\citep{nemirovskii1985optimal,d2018optimal}.
+The same result can be obtained by applying the iteration complexity-optimal algorithms for smooth minimization over $\ell_p$-spaces~\cite{nemirovskii1985optimal,d2018optimal}.

 More interesting for our framework is the $\ell_p$ regression on correlated errors, described in the following. \paragraph{$\ell_p$-regression on correlated errors.}

 As argued in~\cite{candes2007dantzig}, there are multiple reasons why minimizing the correlated errors $\mA^T(\mA\vx - \vb)$ in place of the standard errors $\mA\vx - \vb$ is more meaningful for many applications.
 First, unlike standard errors, correlated errors are invariant to orthonormal transformations of the data.
 Indeed, if $\mU$ is a matrix with orthonormal columns, then $(\mU\mA)^T(\mU\mA\vx - \mU\vb) = \mA^T(\mA\vx - \vb)$, but the same cannot be established for the standard error $\mA\vx - \vb$.
 Other reasons involve ensuring that the model includes explanatory variables that are highly correlated with the data, which is only possible to argue when working with correlated errors (see~\cite{candes2007dantzig} for more information).